davious/CatchToEvernote/README.md

 ```
 cd ~/Downloads/Catch Notes/
 ~/Downloads/PrepCatchZipForEvernoteDesktop-master/prepcatch.py
-Copied 1219 notes into All Notes Gathered directory.
+Copied 100 notes into All Notes Import directory.
- Added ' Catch Notes.enex' to have Evernote start with a nice folder name.
+Copied 60 notes into Space One Import directory.
+Copied 40 notes into Space Two Import directory.
 ```

 ## Details

-Here is what I did to switch from Catch to Evernote
+Here is what I do to switch from Catch to Evernote

 * Logged into Catch.com
-* Under my username, upper right, I selected the Export menu item
+* Under my username, upper right, I select the Export menu item (https://catch.com/tools/export/new)
-* I ended up at https://catch.com/tools/export/new
-* I clicked on the Zip Archive File button, under Download
+* I click on the Zip Archive File button, under Download
-* Extract the Zip File
+* I extract the Zip File
+* Using the command line, I go to the "Catch Notes" directory I just extracted
-* Ran prepcatch.py
+* I run prepcatch.py
-* In Evernote Desktop
+* In the Evernote Desktop app, for each Space
     * File > Import
-* Locate the "All Notes Gathered" directory in the extracted "Catch Notes" directory
+    * Open the "Catch Notes" directory
+    * Open the space's Import directory
-* Selected all the files using cntl-a or, for mac, command-a
+    * Select all the files using cntl-a or, for mac, command-a
-* Clicked Open
+    * Click Open
 * Done